- POSTED: 22 Jan 2014 16:00

-World number one Rafael Nadal fought off a spirited challenge from Japan's Kei Nishikori to win through to the quarter-finals of the Australian Open on Monday.
+World number one Rafael Nadal fought off a challenge from Bulgaria's Grigor Dimitrov to reach the semi-finals of the Australian Open on Wednesday.

-MELBOURNE: World number one Rafael Nadal fought off a spirited challenge from Japan's Kei Nishikori to win through to the quarter-finals of the Australian Open on Monday.
+MELBOURNE: World number one Rafael Nadal fought off a challenge from Bulgaria's Grigor Dimitrov to reach the semi-finals of the Australian Open on Wednesday.